ayansharma2/Slider/README.md

 # Slider

-## This is Slide based on Amazon Swipe to Pay Slider
+## This is Slider based on Swipe to pay option in Amazon App

 Gradle Setup
 ----------